HL7/phd/input/pagecontent/ProfileConsumers.md

 The 'independent living' example mentioned above does not currently exist in any specialization but it is illustrative of the concept.
 However, a pulse oximeter device sensor status measurement containing several different events does exist.
 An example of such a measurement can be found [here](Observation-bits-observation.html)

-All of the entries are events in this example so the values are always "Y" indicating the event occurred.
+All of the entries are events in this example so the values are always `true` indicating the event occurred.
 One might note that the ANS1ToHL7 code 150604.*x* in all cases contains the MDC code of the measurement 150604.
 That relationship will always be true for all event and state measurement value types.
-In addition, the MDC code of the overall measurement will never have a partition (the upper 16 bits) value of 1.

 ### Periodic measurements
 Periodic measurements are typically waveforms like ECG traces and are a sequence of scalars.